Resources for HIST 3020: Historical Thinking and Writing

 - AND: "Mau Mau" AND women AND Kenya (must find all terms)

 - OR: uprising OR revolt (must find one of the terms)

 - NOT: Kenya NOT Nairobi (must find first term NOT second term)

 - Phrases: "Mau Mau” (must find that phrase in that order)

 - Synonyms: (uprising OR revolt) AND "Mau Mau"

 wom?n will find woman and women

 Finding Secondary Sources in the CU Libraries Collections

 You can locate secondary sources for your research in the CU Libraries by searching the Chinook library catalog.
-Chinook is where you want to search for books, journals, microforms and other materials but not articles.
+Chinook is where you want to search for books, journals, microforms and other materials but not articles (at least not reliably).